FAQs

 More details about fees and refunds here.

-This fee includes use of the birthing suite on the day of your birth, all medical supplies, all linens, and a delicious home-made pumpkin spiced waffle breakfast complete with fruit & yogurt parfait and tea/coffee/juice for both the Birther and their Partner.
+This fee does not include midwifery services.
+This fee includes use of the birthing suite on the day of your birth, all medical supplies, and all linens.
+It also includes a delicious home-made pumpkin spiced waffle breakfast complete with fruit & yogurt parfait and tea/coffee/juice for both the Birther and their companion.
 Special dietary requests can be accommodated upon request.
 More details about our amenities here.

 You can also claim the birth centre fees from your income tax as a medical expense.